 In this patient case note:

-He is able to show facial emotions and laugh appropriately.
+He is able to show facial emotions and laughter.

 Return to other Video Cases